Wolverine Peptide (BPC-157): Science, Safety, and Legality

 Mechanisms proposed in those models include effects on pathways tied to angiogenesis (VEGF), nitric oxide signaling, and inflammatory cytokines like IL-6 and TNF-α (systematic review, 2024).

-Translation: there are some promising “green lights” in animals—but animals aren’t humans, and dosing/route/quality control doesn’t map cleanly.
+Translation: there are some notable signals in animal studies—but animals aren't humans, and dosing/route/quality control doesn't map cleanly.

 2) Human data (the part everyone wants)